scribe-security/docs/docs/quick-start/set-up-integration/set-up-github.md

                         supplier-phone: $SUPPLIER_PHONE
         ```

         Every time you run the workflow the evidence will be generated and uploaded to your Scribe Hub automatically.
-You'd be able to see the evidence on your [evidence report](../../../advanced-guide/scribe-hub-reports/evidence).
+You'd be able to see the evidence on your **[evidence report](../../scribe-hub-reports/evidence)**.

         You'll also see a new build version added to the appropriate project:

         <img src='../../../../img/start/builds-start.jpg' alt='Product builds page'/>

-        Clicking on the latest added build will allow you to explore all it's relevent information, [reports](../../../advanced-guide/scribe-hub-reports), and insights through the build dashboard:
+        Clicking on the latest added build will allow you to explore all it's relevent information, **[reports](../../scribe-hub-reports)**, and insights through the build dashboard:

         <img src='../../../../img/start/dashboard-start.jpg' alt='Product build dashboard page'/>